Shubham-Grg555/Simple-Coding-Language/README.md

 - Variable assignments (DONE)
 - If statements (DONE)
 - For loops and while loops (DONE)
-- Pre-built functions (HALF DONE, definitely could use better code / at bare minimum some minor fixes for naming consistencies)
+- Pre-built functions for arithmetics e.g finding average between some numbers (HALF DONE, definitely could use better code / at bare minimum some minor fixes for naming consistencies)
 - Functions (NOT DONE)
 - Arrays / lists (NOT DONE)
+- Pre-built functions for the arrays / list e.g length etc
-- Use string and string manipulation (NOT DONE)
+- Use string and pre-built functions for string manipulation e.g capialise the string (NOT DONE)
 - Basic file handling (NOT DONE)